We run down the best competitor analysis tools to give you a 360 view of your position within the market.

 Symanto excels at data visualisation, making it the ideal tool for competitor analysis.
 At a glance, you can see how your brand fares in each of these topics against its main competitors.

 Another great feature of the Symanto Insights Platform is psychographics.
 Symanto’s deep learning technology analyses text to reveal key personality traits and preferred communication styles of the authors.
 Find out if your customer base is more rational or emotional and how that information compares to that of your competitors.
 For example, you may discover that even though Brand X has a larger share of the market, Brand Y is a closer competitor based on the fact that you attract more similar customers.

-One of the most popular SEO tools, you may not have considered that SEMRush also functions as a competitor analysis tool.
+One of the most popular search engine optimisation (SEO) tools, you may not have considered that SEMRush also functions as a competitor analysis tool.

 If you’re looking for insights into your SEO strategy, SEMRush is an excellent tool for competitor analysis.

-If SEMRush is the best tool for comparing your SEO strategy with that of your competitors, Buzzmo is the best tool to compare your content strategy.
+If SEMRush is the best tool for comparing your SEO strategy with that of your competitors, Buzzsumo is the best tool to compare your content strategy.